emanuelcasco/typescript-orm-benchmark/README.md

 #### Sequelize 👎

-Paraphrasing it's [own documentation](https://sequelize.org/master/manual/typescript.html): _"As Sequelize heavily relies on runtime property assignments, TypeScript won't be very useful out of the box.
+Quoting it's [own documentation](https://sequelize.org/master/manual/typescript.html): _"As Sequelize heavily relies on runtime property assignments, TypeScript won't be very useful out of the box.
 A decent amount of manual type declarations are needed to make models workable."_.
 Working with Sequelize and TypeScript could be a really bad experience when you are starting with typing in JavaScript.
 You have to do a lot of manual work to define your models and made them work in strict mode.

 Relationships are hard with Sequelize and TypeScript.
 You’ll need to add a set of mixin functions for every single [association](https://sequelize.org/master/manual/associations.html) you create and on both the models involved in the association.
 If you want to know more about this, you can read [this article which explains how to setup Sequelize with TypeScript](https://vivacitylabs.com/setup-typescript-sequelize/).